steam0r/partymeister-template/readme.md

 ### Docker standalone

-1. Copy .env.docker.standalone to .env and adjust settings if necessary

-2. Go to ./docker/standalone
+1. Go to ./docker

-3. Copy .env.example to .env and adjust the settings if necessary

-4. Run the following command
+2. Run the following command

     docker-compose up --build --force-recreate -d

-5. After the images are running successfully, run the following script to create the database
+3. After the images are running successfully, run the following script to create the database

-    ./after-build.sh

-6. After that, run the last command (this will populate the database get everything ready)

-    ./installation.sh
+    docker exec -it docker_app_1 /bin/bash

+    php artisan db:seed

-7. Go to http://localhost and the frontend page should show up
+4. Go to http://localhost and the frontend page should show up
-8. You can find the backend on http://localhost/backend and log in with
+5. You can find the backend on http://localhost/backend and log in with
     1. User: motor@esmaili.info
     2. Password: admin

-9. Go nuts!
+6. Go nuts!